slatedocs/slate/README.md

 # OR run this to run with vagrant
 vagrant up

+# OR run this to run with docker-compose
+docker-compose build
+docker-compose up

 ```

 You can now see the docs at http://localhost:4567.
 Whoa!
 That was fast!